MurmurationsNetwork/MurmurationsServices/docs/rancher/07-run-murmuration-services/README.md

 ## Step 1 - Configuring DNS Records

-Configure DNS A records for your services by pointing them to your load balancer URL created in the [Setup Load Balancer Tutorial](../05-setup-lb/README.md).
+Configure DNS CNAME records for your services by pointing them to your load balancer URL created in the [Setup Load Balancer Tutorial](../05-setup-lb/README.md).
 Example DNS configurations:

 ```bash
 index.your.site C <load_balancer_url>